 • Divide dough into 2 pieces.
 Cover the second piece and thinly roll the first piece out onto a floured surface to just under 1/8” thickness.

-• Use a 3” diameter round cookie cutter to cut circles from the dough, keeping them as close as possible (collect scraps and place under the bowl to re-use).
-Add 1/2 Tbsp of potatoes over each round.
+• Use a 3” diameter round cookie cutter to cut circles from the dough, keeping them as close as possible (collect scraps and keep covered to re-use).
+Add 1/2 Tbsp of potatoes over each round (a mini scoop makes portioning easy).

 • To form pierogi, pull the 2 edges together and pinch tightly to seal.
 To ensure a tight seal, crimp the edges a second time with a pinch and twist motion.
 Cook or freeze pierogi for a future dinner (see freezing instructions in post).